Skip to main content

 A riverfront hotel tavern that’s more about a calm, cocktail-forward stop than a destination kitchen, with a menu built around familiar American plates and easy pacing.
 It works best for a low-friction meal—one shareable or salad plus a burger-style main—before moving on.

-Burger and fries, Avocado toast, Seasonal cocktail
+Must-Try Dishes: Burger and fries, Avocado toast, Seasonal cocktail

-What makes it special: Riverfront tavern energy designed for drinks-first pacing.
+What Makes it Special: Riverfront tavern energy designed for drinks-first pacing.